gepetobio/100-days-of-code/r2-log.md

 ## Log

+### R2D48

+Today I kept watching [Deep JavaScript Foundations](https://frontendmasters.com/courses/javascript-foundations/) and working on the proposed exercises and examples.

+### R2D47

+Today I kept watching [Deep JavaScript Foundations](https://frontendmasters.com/courses/javascript-foundations/) and working on the proposed exercises and examples.

+### R2D46

+Today I kept watching [Deep JavaScript Foundations](https://frontendmasters.com/courses/javascript-foundations/) and working on the proposed exercises and examples.

+### R2D45

+Today I kept watching [Deep JavaScript Foundations](https://frontendmasters.com/courses/javascript-foundations/) and working on the proposed exercises and examples.

+### R2D44

+Today I kept watching [Deep JavaScript Foundations](https://frontendmasters.com/courses/javascript-foundations/) and working on the proposed exercises and examples.
+I also worked on an algorithm on FreeCodeCamp.

+### R2D43

+Today I kept watching [Deep JavaScript Foundations](https://frontendmasters.com/courses/javascript-foundations/) and working on the proposed exercises.

+### R2D42

+Today I kept watching [Deep JavaScript Foundations](https://frontendmasters.com/courses/javascript-foundations/) and working on the proposed exercises.

+### R2D41

+Today I kept watching [Deep JavaScript Foundations](https://frontendmasters.com/courses/javascript-foundations/) and working on the proposed exercises.

+### R2D40

+Today I kept watching [Deep JavaScript Foundations](https://frontendmasters.com/courses/javascript-foundations/) and working on the proposed exercises.

+### R2D39

+Today I started watching [Deep JavaScript Foundations](https://frontendmasters.com/courses/javascript-foundations/) and working on the proposed exercises.
+It was good to review some concepts I read on the You Don't Know JS books.

+### R2D38

+Today I finished watching [JavaScript: From Fundamentals to Functional JS, v2](https://frontendmasters.com/courses/js-fundamentals-functional-v2/) course.
+I also worked on an algorithm on [Codewars](https://www.codewars.com/)

+### R2D37

+Today I kept watching [JavaScript: From Fundamentals to Functional JS, v2](https://frontendmasters.com/courses/js-fundamentals-functional-v2/) course and following along with the exercises.
+And I also worked on an algorithm on [Codewars](https://www.codewars.com/).

+### R2D36

+Today I kept watching [JavaScript: From Fundamentals to Functional JS, v2](https://frontendmasters.com/courses/js-fundamentals-functional-v2/) course and following along with the exercises.

+### R2D35

+Today I kept watching [JavaScript: From Fundamentals to Functional JS, v2](https://frontendmasters.com/courses/js-fundamentals-functional-v2/) course and following along with the exercises.

 ### R2D34

 Today I watched a bit of [JavaScript: From Fundamentals to Functional JS, v2](https://frontendmasters.com/courses/js-fundamentals-functional-v2/) course, reviewed the `this` keyword on JavaScript [Watch and Code: Practical JavaScript](https://watchandcode.com/courses/practical-javascript) and kept working on my Nuxt.js + Wordpress API project.